-+++ (Escape Sequence) Directs the RX-Series to enter online command mode from online (data) mode (TIES implementation).
-A (Manual Answer) Selects manual answering and switches from voice to data communication, forcing the RX-Series to go off- hook (connect to the telephone line) and send answer tone.
-In default mode, the RX-Series will connect at the highest speed supported by the calling modem.
-A/ (Re-execute Last Command) Re-executes the last entered command, which is stored in the RX-Series command buffer, without requiring it to be retyped.
++++ (Escape Sequence) Directs the modem to enter on-line command mode from on-line (data) mode (TIES implementation).
+A (Manual Answer) Selects manual answering and switches from voice to data communication, forcing the modem to go off-hook (connect to the telephone line) and send answer tone.
+In default mode, the modem will connect at the highest speed supported by the calling modem.
+A/ (Re-execute Last Command) Re-executes the last entered command, which is stored in the modem command buffer, without requiring it to be retyped.
 Does not require the AT prefix or the <enter> end-of-command flag.</enter> AT (Attention) Prefix that precedes all commands except the +++ escape sequence and the A/ command.
-Type AT < ENTER > to see if the RX-Series is ready to receive commands from your computer or terminal.
-The RX- Series should respond with an OK message (or 0 if set for character response).
+Type $AT < ENTER >$ to see if the modem is ready to receive commands from your computer or terminal.
+The modem should respond with an OK message (or 0 if set for character response).